bravoserver/bravo/README.rst

 A Note about Ubuntu
 ^^^^^^^^^^^^^^^^^^^

-You will need Ubuntu 10.10, for Twisted 10.1.
-Ubuntu 10.04 LTS is not suitable, unless the Twisted 10.1 package from Ubuntu 10.10 is installed.
+You will need Ubuntu 11.04, for Twisted 10.2.
+Ubuntu 10.04 LTS is not suitable, unless the Twisted 10.2 package from Ubuntu 11.04 is installed.
+In other words, that cheap VPS you own will require some upgrades. :3

 Fedora
 ------